Skip to main content

 • Structure:

-• Dict[str, int]: Keys are model names; values are the number of output tensors for the corresponding model.
+• Dict[str, int]: Key is the model name, value is the number of output tensors for that model.

 • Example: